 Key Stage 5

 Many of our students choose to remain at The Adeyfield Academy for their studies Post-16.
 The curriculum is designed to offer students a breadth of opportunity that will facilitate successful progression routes into Higher Education, Apprenticeship or employment.
 The Level 3 offer consists of both academic and high-value vocational qualifications.
-A-Levels are offered in a wide range of subjects including Art and Design, English Literature, Maths, Music, Biology, Chemistry, Physics, History, Geography, Politics, Psychology, Sociology.
-Vocational qualifications offered include Art & Design (Art), Art & Design (Fashion), Business Studies, Child Development, Media Studies Travel and Tourism and Sport.
-We also offer a Level 2 provision.
-This is a Work-Based Learning programme with students undertaking work placements in their chosen area, whilst also working towards BTEC Workskills qualifications.
+A-Levels are offered in a wide range of subjects including Art and Design, English Literature, Maths, Music, Biology, Chemistry, Classical Civilisation, History, Geography, Politics, Psychology, Sociology.
+Vocational qualifications offered include Art & Design, Business Studies, Child Development, Heath and Social Care, Media Studies Travel and Tourism and Sport.
 All Post-16 students who have not achieved a Grade 4 in GCSE English and/or Maths have dedicated timetabled lessons to work towards successfully reaching that grade.
-A formal personal development programme of PSHE and RE is also followed.
+A formal personal development programme of PSHCE and RE is also followed.
 This includes careers advice and guidance, support with UCAS applications, financial education and opportunities to explore current affairs and current social issues.
-Enrichment opportunities are varied during Post-16 study.
-The Dragons’ Apprentice and Sports Leadership programmes are available to students and all members of Post-16 undertake some community service within the school to act as leaders and ambassadors supporting the wider life of the learning community.
+Enrichment opportunities are varied during Post-16 study and all members of Post-16 undertake some community service within the school to act as leaders and ambassadors supporting the wider life of the learning community.